CenturyLinkCloud/PublicKB/Runner/job-service.md

 For example, to retrieve all the Jobs created at the account alias level, you would issue a GET request to `https://api.runner.ctl.io/jobs/XXXX`.
 The HTTP request must include headers Content-Type (set to application/json) and Authorization (set to ‘Bearer Token from authentication API’).

-In addition to the Job Service, there is also the Job Schedule Service.
-The Job Schedule Service, allows you to define a set interval at which a job will automatically execute.
+In addition to managing Runner Jobs the Job Service will allow you to define execution schedules for your Jobs.

 ## Job Service/Job Schedule Service API Details